Red, Irritated, Itchy, Watery Eyes: How to Tell If It's Pink Eye or Something Else

 Are Your Eyes Making You Miserable?

 Is It Allergies, Pink Eye, or Something More Serious?

 Do you see that red, irritated, itchy, watery eye?
 That's mine on a good day lately.
 Actually, I have two of them, although one tends to look and feel a lot worse than the other.
-Over the last six months, I've struggled with both recurring pink eye as well as scleritis, a serious eye condition that involves inflammation of the whites of the eyes.
+For six months, I struggled with both recurring pink eye as well as scleritis, a serious eye condition that involves inflammation of the whites of the eyes.

 At first, I delayed seeking medical treatment because I assumed I was suffering with seasonal allergies (e.g., tree, ragwood, mold, pollen).
 But my eyes became so red they looked like demon's eyes, and they hurt intensely—a stabbing pain.

 I wondered if it was pink eye or even some small foreign object in my eye, like an eyelash.
 However, over-the-counter medications and flushing my eyes did not seem to help.

 I waited longer than I should have to consult a professional.
 If you have bloodshot, uncomfortable eyes that are bothering you, I'd like to help you avoid making that mistake by understanding possible causes and knowing when to see your ophthalmologist.